obiwanus/focus-zig/LOG.md

 # TODO
+- Render independently of window size
+    - Separate font texture image from texture pipeline
+- Blend fonts using the alpha channel
+- Support UTF-8
 - Fix editing near the end of the buffer (can't get cursor close enough)

 # DONE
++ Refactor global variables into structs (not sure I like it though)
 + Implement new line with no breaking, above and below
 + Fix page up and down
 + Move viewport if cursor is outside